Aks27-hub/SmartSpend/README.md

 # SmartSpend
-Consumers often face multiple platform choices (e.g., Amazon, Flipkart, BigBasket and many marketplace websites) when purchasing a product.
-Prices, delivery charges and delivery time vary across platforms, making manual comparison inefficient and time-consuming.

-This project aims to build an optimization model that identifies the best purchasing platform for a given product by minimizing the total cost while satisfying user preferences (e.g. reasonable cost, delivery speed, platform rating etc.).
-The system will allow users to assign weights to different factors and compute the optimal platform automatically.
+This project helps a user choose the best e-commerce platform for purchasing a given product based on their personal preferences.

+The user enters weights for different criteria (like price, delivery charge, discount, delivery time, rating, return policy), and the optimization model selects the platform that best fits the user’s priorities.

+Optimization is performed using Mixed-Integer Linear Program (MILP) implemented with Python + PuLP.

 ## Team Name: Team Akshar